Catholic University Looks East

 Are you interested in Catholic-Orthodox dialogue?
 Do you see any hope of movement toward unity?

 In fact, together with Father Taft, we founded the Society for Oriental Liturgy.
 We had our first meeting in 2006, in Eichstätt, Germany, and the emphasis was to bring together oriental liturgists from all different confessions, so we could come together and really do it on an academic level and not on a confessional level: to advance the historical, scientific, liturgical, theological, architectural and musicological studies of Eastern liturgy.

-I firmly believe that as we work together, as we build these common bonds of friendship through intellectual discourse, this will eventually help us on the ground in developing relationships — and the more we can build these bridges, ecumenically throughout the world. … That’s why I’m so passionate about the Society for Oriental Liturgy — because I’ve seen that happen already.
+I firmly believe that as we work together, as we build these common bonds of friendship through intellectual discourse, that this will eventually help us on the ground in developing relationships and that the more that we can build these bridges, ecumenically throughout the world; and that’s why I’m so passionate about the Society for Oriental Liturgy — because I’ve seen that happen already.

 I have friends from Orthodox countries all over the world that we keep in contact with, even by email and Skype, and it helps to build those bridges.